“I’m honored to have given every ounce of intellectual honesty I’ve had for the past 20 years. To anyone who appreciates that, I appreciate you.

 Finally, addressing the audio clip, Ed baited me several times trying to get me to go “Dirty Harry” and say killing someone over a property dispute is OK.
 His final scenario (the one before they cut me off.
 No hard feelings, it’s entertainment) was “what if you were a security guard patrolling the property of a convenience store, and happened across two men stealing beer and Cheetos from the store after it was closed.”
 I think it’s safe to say that shooting someone in that scenario isn’t problematic.
 It’s dark and you don’t know if the men are armed.
 You are armed, and they are criminals who have just destroyed property and are making off with their ill-gotten gains.
 I daresay that exact scenario has happened within the last 24 hours somewhere in the country.
 At most the last month.

 One of the neighbors in Pasadena said it best.
 Hang up the phone.
 There wouldn’t have been a problem in that case.

-There is no archive for most radio programming that I’ve ever discovered.
+There is no archive for most radio programming that I’ve ever discovered, and this is why the links to the full radio program that my phone call appeared in have gone missing from this article.
+That audio no longer exists, apparently.
 This is a serious oversight that needs to be remedied.
 We are losing precious detailed information about the state of human thought in this age at a staggering rate.
 Our descendents will look back on this time and curse us for our blindness to the need to preserve records.